nginxinc/nginx-gateway-fabric/examples/advanced-routing/README.md

 ## 2. Deploy the Cafe Application

-1. Create the coffee and the tea deployments and services:
+1. Create the coffee and the tea Deployments and Services:

    ```
    kubectl apply -f cafe.yaml